How to get an Iranian Visa in 2022

 - Once off the plane, you’ll follow the signs to the visa window where you’ll be asked a few questions and given an application to fill out and then will need to go to another window to pay your visa fee in USD or Euros.
 Once again go back to the visa window with your payment receipt and application.

-As I’ve not arrived in Iran by air or experienced getting a visa on arrival I am only giving information I had researched in the beginning stages of my trip.
+Please note that I am only giving the information I had researched in the beginning stages of my trip as both times I’ve entered Iran I’ve done so with a visa secured in advance.
 For a full rundown of the process go check out Nomadasaurus and Against the Compass for a breakdown of the experience with Iranian visa on arrival.

 How Much Does An Iranian Visa Cost?